-- 1. Alternate assessments based on alternative achievement standards for students with significant cognitive disabilities (the "1%"). - 2.
-English proficiency assessment for English language learners. - 3.
-Early literacy assessment in grades K-3. - 4.
-Wyoming Career Technical Assessment (WyCTA) for career and technical education concentrator students.
+- 1. Alternate assessments based on alternative achievement standards for students with significant cognitive disabilities (the "1%") - 2.
+English proficiency assessment for English language learners - 3.
+Early literacy assessment in grades K-3 - 4.
+Wyoming Career Technical Assessment (WyCTA) for career and technical education concentrator students

 However, the Task Force was largely comprised of general educators, and recognized the need for specialists in each of these areas to make appropriate recommendations for these assessments.
-Therefore, the Task Force recommended that in each of these areas, the WDE convene small committees of experts (including some members of the original Task Force) to review the recommendations for state summative assessment presented in this report and then make recommendations for those assessments to be coherent with the general content area assessments by determining which of the recommendations in this report are appropriate for those assessments, which are inappropriate, which need to be modified, and to identify any additional recommendations that may be needed.
+Therefore, the Task Force recommended that in each of these three areas, the Department of Education convene small committees of experts to review the recommendations for state summative assessment presented in this report and then make recommendations for those assessments to be coherent with the general content area assessments by determining which of the recommendations in this report are appropriate for those assessments, which are inappropriate, which need to be modified, and to identify any additional recommendations that may be needed.